Melania Trump joins presidential descendants to plant baby Eisenhower oak at White House

 "It's a beautiful tree that we will plant today," she said before she and her two guests each used gold-toned shovels to toss scoops of dirt onto the sapling.

-The president and first lady plan a reception for the White House Historical Association at the White House on Wednesday night.
+The president and first lady have planned a White House reception Wednesday night for the White House Historical Association.

 The Associated Press contributed to this report.